-If you have student loans, getting rid of them ASAP is likely one of your top priorities.
+If you have student loans, getting rid of them ASAP is likely among your top priorities.
 Consolidating several student loans into a single loan can help you simplify your finances, lower your interest rates, and even reduce your monthly payments.

-But is it right for you?
-We’ve created a comprehensive guide to student loan consolidation to help you decide.
+But is student loan consolidation right for you?
+We’ve created a comprehensive guide to help you decide.

 What is student loan consolidation?

-When you consolidate your loans, you combine your current federal or private student loans into one loan.
+When you consolidate your loans, you combine your current federal or private student loans into a single loan.
 This can save you money and simplify your payments.
 So what’s the catch?
 Sometimes, you might lose some benefits.

 First, a primer on some basic jargon you need to understand.
-Strictly speaking, only federal student loans can be consolidated.
-If you qualify, the government combines your federal loans into a more manageable loan but it doesn’t lower the overall interest rate.
-In fact, you could end up paying more interest if it lengthens the overall term of your debt.
+Technically, you can only consolidate federal student loans.
+If you qualify, the government combines your federal loans into a more manageable loan without lowering the overall interest rate.
+In fact, you could end up paying more interest if consolidation lengthens the overall term of your debt.

 When you consolidate private lenders, it is called refinancing.
-Do it right and you can lower your rate and save you money, but you could lose some of the consumer protections included in federal loans.
+Do it right and you can lower your interest rate, but you may also lose some consumer protections.

-Federal consolidation is done through the Department of Education and cannot include private student loans.
+Federal consolidation is done through the Department of Education, and cannot include private student loans.
 The goal is to simplify your payment process.
-If you extend the duration of the loan, you may also get lower monthly payments.
+If you extend the duration of the loan, you may also secure lower monthly payments.

 You are unlikely to save money in a federal consolidation.
-The Federal Government simply adjusts the terms to make payment easier.
-The total amount you’ll have to pay in the end will almost be the same.”
+The Federal Government simply adjusts the terms to make payments easier.
+The total amount you’ll have to pay in the end will usually be the same.

-Once consolidated, your new fixed interest rate will be the weighted average of your previous rates, rounded up 1/8 of 1%.
+Once consolidated, your new fixed interest rate will be the weighted average of your previous rates, rounded up by 1/8th of 1%.
 You’ll also get a new loan term ranging between 10 and 30 years.

 You are unlikely to save money in a federal consolidation.
-The Federal Government simply adjusts the terms to make payment easier.
-The total amount you’ll have to pay in the end will be the same, but the interest paid could increase if you take longer to repay the loan.
+The Federal Government simply adjusts the terms to make payments easier.
+The total amount you’ll have to pay in the end will be the same.
+However, if you accept a longer loan term, your total interest paid may increase.

 Consolidating loans via the Department of Education can qualify you for an income-driven repayment plan.
 This government program will set a limit on your monthly payments based on a percentage of your income.
-The length of the repayment term will be adjusted accordingly.
+They will then adjust the length of the repayment term accordingly.